teddythepooh/analytics_engineering/README.md

 2. `ul_geocoder`, the University of Chicago Crime Lab's internal geocoder

 ### About
 These data models aim to systematically increase the granularity of drug violation arrests in CPD Infra.
-Presently, this fulfills a data request from the Above and Beyond Family Recovery Center: identify historical opioid possession arrests in Chicago at the citywide and community area levels (East and West Garfield Park).
+Presently, this fulfills a data request from a substance abuse center in preparation for a quasi-experimental study: identify historical opioid possession arrests in Chicago at the citywide and community area levels (East and West Garfield Park).
 See `./models/schema.yml` for context on the models.
 Additionally, do `dbt docs generate --static` for the dbt documentation.
 Open the file in your browser, then click the blue icon on the lower right corner to visualize the underlying DAG.

 ### Instructions
 1. Declare your CNet ID and password as environment variables called `DBT_USER` and `DBT_PASSWORD`, respectively.